RouleThomas/Akizu_Lab/002_scRNAseq/006__Kim/labnote.md

 ```

-Let's do GO/pathway analysis on clustered  pseudotime -DEG.
+Let's do GO/pathway analysis on:
+- clustered pseudotime -DEG (traj9 and 2)
+- DAR NSC overlapping with pseudotime -DEG (traj9 and 2)

 ```bash
 conda activate deseq2